valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

 API Logic Projects are simply directories, without restrictions on their location.
 You can open them directly in your IDE.
 (You can also execute them from a [Terminal Window](../Execute)).

-This page describes how to establish your Python environment, and execute your project.
+This page describes how to open your project, establish your Python environment, and execute your project.

-## Establish Python Environment
+## Open Project and Establish Python Environment

 IDE instructions depend on whether you are using a local install, or Docker.
 Select your desired configuration below, and see how to run, customize and debug your ApiLogicProject.